Cambridge Healthtech Institute’s 5th Annual

 SSTR5 Agonist for Post-Bariatric Hypoglycemia

-Photo of David Felix, PhD, Team Lead, Antibody Discovery, Confo Therapeutics , Team Lead , Antibody Discovery , Confo Therapeutics
+Photo of David Felix, Team Lead, Antibody Discovery, Confo Therapeutics , Team Lead , Antibody Discovery , Confo Therapeutics

-David Felix, PhD, Team Lead, Antibody Discovery, Confo Therapeutics , Team Lead , Antibody Discovery , Confo Therapeutics
+David Felix, Team Lead, Antibody Discovery, Confo Therapeutics , Team Lead , Antibody Discovery , Confo Therapeutics

 We describe the discovery and characterisation of CFTX-2034, a first-in-class agonist antibody targeting SSTR5, which plays a critical role in modulating GI motility, insulin, and incretin release.
 This offers a novel therapeutic approach for post-bariatric hypoglycemia, a serious complication of bariatric surgery that can lead to life-threatening hypoglycemic events.
 Its unique mechanism of action, robust preclinical efficacy, and long in vivo half-life position CFTX-2034 as a promising candidate for clinical development.

-Keynote Presentation: Targeting the Adhesion Class of GPCRs with Biologics for Cancer Therapy
+KEYNOTE PRESENTATION: Targeting the Adhesion Class of GPCRs with Biologics for Cancer Therapy

 Photo of Shohei Koide, PhD, Professor, Biochemistry & Molecular Pharmacology, New York University School of Medicine; Perlmutter Cancer Center, NYU Langone Health , Professor , Biochemistry & Molecular Pharmacology , New York University School of Medicine